-R-4.
-Initiation under an Arbitration Provision in a Contract
+4. Initiation under an Arbitration Provision in a Will or Trust and Answering Statement

-- (a) Arbitration under an arbitration provision in a contract shall be initiated in the following manner: - (i) The initiating party (the "claimant") shall, within the time period, if any, specified in the contract(s), give to the other party (the "respondent") written notice of its intention to arbitrate (the "demand"), which demand shall contain a statement setting forth the nature of the dispute, the names and addresses of all other parties, the amount involved, if any, the remedy sought, and the hearing locale requested. - (ii) The claimant shall file at any office of the AAA two copies of the demand and two copies of the arbitration provisions of the contract, together with the appropriate filing fee as provided in the schedule included with these rules. - (iii) The AAA shall confirm notice of such filing to the parties. - (b) A respondent may file an answering statement in duplicate with the AAA within 15 days after confirmation of notice of filing of the demand is sent by the AAA.
+Arbitration under an arbitration provision in a will or trust shall be initiated by the claimant in the following manner:

+The initiating party (the "claimant") shall give written notice to all other parties (the "respondent") of its intention to arbitrate (the "demand"), which demand shall contain a statement setting forth the nature of the dispute, the names and addresses of all other parties, the amount involved, if any, the remedy sought, and the hearing locale requested, by the filing of the AAA Demand along with a copy of the arbitration agreement and the appropriate filing fee as directed in the filing instructions provided by the AAA.
+Filing may be accomplished at any physical or virtual location where the AAA accepts case filings.
+The AAA shall give notice of such filing to the respondents named by the claimant.

+A respondent may file an answering statement in duplicate with the AAA within 15 days after confirmation of notice of filing of the demand is sent by the AAA.
 The respondent shall, at the time of any such filing, send a copy of the answering statement to the claimant.
 If a counterclaim is asserted, it shall contain a statement setting forth the nature of the counterclaim, the amount involved, if any, and the remedy sought.
-If a counterclaim is made, the party making the counterclaim shall forward to the AAA with the answering statement the appropriate fee provided in the schedule included with these rules. - (c) If no answering statement is filed within the stated time, respondent will be deemed to deny the claim.
-Failure to file an answering statement shall not operate to delay the arbitration. - (d) When filing any statement pursuant to this section, the parties are encouraged to provide descriptions of their claims in sufficient detail to make the circumstances of the dispute clear to the arbitrator.
+If a counterclaim is made, the party making the counterclaim shall forward to the AAA with the answering statement the appropriate fee provided in the schedule included with these rules.

+If no answering statement is filed within the stated time, respondent will be deemed to deny the claim.
+Failure to file an answering statement shall not operate to delay the arbitration.

+When filing any statement pursuant to this section, the parties are encouraged to provide descriptions of their claims in sufficient detail to make the circumstances of the dispute clear to the arbitrator.

-R-5.
-Initiation under a Submission
+5. Initiation under a Submission

-Parties to any existing dispute may commence an arbitration under these rules by filing at any office of the AAA two copies of a written submission to arbitrate under these rules, signed by the parties.
-It shall contain a statement of the nature of the dispute, the names and addresses of all parties, any claims and counterclaims, the amount involved, if any, the remedy sought, and the hearing locale requested, together with the appropriate filing fee as provided in the schedule included with these rules.
+Parties to any existing dispute may start an arbitration under these rules by filing at any physical or virtual location where AAA accepts case filings two copies of a written submission to arbitrate under these rules, signed by the parties.
+It shall contain a statement of the matter in dispute, the names and addresses of all parties, any claims and counterclaims, the amount involved, if any, the remedy sought, and the hearing locale requested, together with the appropriate filing fee.
 Unless the parties state otherwise in the submission, all claims and counterclaims will be deemed to be denied by the other party.

-R-6.
-Changes of Claim
+6. Changes of Claims

-After filing of a claim, if either party desires to make any new or different claim or counterclaim, it shall be made in writing and filed with the AAA.
-The party asserting such a claim or counterclaim shall provide a copy to the other party, who shall have 15 days from the date of such transmission within which to file an answering statement with the AAA.
+After filing of a claim, if either party desires to make any new or different claims or counterclaims, it shall be made in writing and filed with the AAA.
+Simultaneously, a copy must be sent to the other party, who shall have a period of 15 days from the date of such transmittal within which to file an answer with the AAA.
 After the arbitrator is appointed, however, no new or different claim may be submitted except with the arbitrator's consent.

-R-7.
-Jurisdiction
+7. Jurisdiction